karuto/mangatalk-modern/README.md

 For more customized Grunt commands and in-depth explanation, please refer to the `Gruntfile.js` located at the project's root directory.

+## Additional Resources

+This project is built upon the [Roots Starter Theme framework.](https://roots.io)

+Caution: as of early 2015, the classic Roots Starter Theme has become deprecated in favor of Sage (a major upgrade & rebranding).
+This project has *not* been updated to Sage yet.
+You could find the classic Roots repository [here.](https://github.com/roots/roots-sass/tree/ef0854d7602f76edd809b7dac448c2ba48fe9357)

 The original Roots documentation: https://gist.github.com/retlehs/b3b3850216b42b3e0761